 Lyme Disease Misdiagnosed as OCD: When Psychiatric Symptoms Have an Infectious Cause

-Quick Answer: Lyme disease can be misdiagnosed as OCD when neuropsychiatric symptoms—such as obsessive thoughts, anxiety, and insomnia—are caused by infection rather than a primary psychiatric disorder.
+Lyme disease can be misdiagnosed as OCD when neuropsychiatric symptoms—such as obsessive thoughts, anxiety, insomnia, and compulsive behaviors—are caused by infection rather than a primary psychiatric disorder.

-Clinical Insight: When psychiatric symptoms appear suddenly, worsen rapidly, or fail to respond to treatment, an underlying infection such as Lyme disease should be considered.
+When psychiatric symptoms appear suddenly, worsen rapidly, or fail to respond to treatment, an underlying infection such as Lyme disease or Bartonella should be considered.

-She came in with a diagnosis of OCD—but nothing was working.
+She came in with a diagnosis of obsessive-compulsive disorder—but nothing was working.

-Her symptoms escalated quickly: racing thoughts, compulsions, insomnia, and sensory overload.
-Multiple psychiatric medications provided no relief.
+Her symptoms had escalated quickly: racing thoughts, compulsions, insomnia, and sensory overload.
+She had tried multiple psychiatric medications without relief.

-The turning point?
-Lyme disease had never been considered.
+The turning point came when Lyme disease was finally considered.

 Why Lyme Disease Is Misdiagnosed as OCD